-Innovate UK EDGE is delivered by Innovate UK by a consortium of 20 partners with a focus on supporting the growth of small and medium-sized enterprises.
+Innovate UK Business Growth (previously known as Innovate UK EDGE) is delivered by Innovate UK by a consortium of 20 partners with a focus on supporting the growth of small and medium-sized enterprises.
 The consortium works together in the spirit of partnership, cooperation and trust towards the common aim of delivering an effective network in support of business.
 The consortium brings together a range of organisations with different skills and expertise and only by drawing on the strengths of all the partners will the network be able to truly deliver its full potential.

 Any information we obtain from you, whether it is through our online platforms, through events or elsewhere, will be managed pursuant to this privacy notice.
 Where we collect information that is personal data, we are subject to current Data Protection Legislation and we will explain how we will comply with this as part of this policy.

 As we are part of UKRI and Innovate UK please see the relevant privacy notices here:

 - identify the information we may collect from you

 - explain where we store your information, for how long and how we keep it safe